Directional tests in Gaussian graphical models: Introduction

 Undirected graphical models have gained considerable success in a variety of fields, including medicine, social sciences and physics, due to their flexibility and easy interpretation.
 Typically, these probabilistic graphs describe complex multivariate distributions of variables (nodes) through the product of simpler sub-models, each referred to a low-dimensional subset of the graph (clique).
 Book-length expositions on the topic can be found in \cite{Lauritzen:1996}, \cite{borgelt02}, and \cite{whitta09}.

 Today, applications of graphical models are challenged by the growth in size and sophistication of modern data.
 An important question is inferring the structure of large graphs, i.e. the underlying connections (edges) between the variables under examination.
 This task is well known in the literature by the name of covariance selection.
+A very popular class of graphical models is that of decomposable models, which describe graphs that contain no chordless cycles of length greater than 3.
+These graphs are called chordal, decomposable or triangulated \citep[Sect.
+2.1]{Lauritzen:1996}.

 For reasons of convenience, a graphical model is often expressed by means of the exponential family form.
-In particular, the Gaussian distribution is convenient for continuous responses as conditional independence in the graph is easily expressed (see Section \ref{sec:GM1}).
+The Gaussian distribution is particularly suitable for continuous responses, as conditional independence in the graph can be easily characterized in terms of assumptions on model parameters (see Section \ref{sec:GM1}).

+Likelihood-based inference for covariance selection is discussed in \citet{salg05} in the context of testing exclusion of single edges in complete graphs, i.e. fully saturated models. \citet[Sect.
+7]{cordoba20} review general edge exclusion tests, acknowledging the poor quality of the usual chi-squared approximation to the distribution of the likelihood ratio statistic.
+They mention that, when testing the removal of $r$ edges, the exact distribution is the product of $r$ Beta random variables \citep[Prop.
+5.14]{Lauritzen:1996}.
+However, this result has not received much attention in the literature and seems of limited practical utility.
+Another strategy consists in carrying out iteratively exclusion tests for single edges based on partial correlation coefficients, with some adjustment needed to account for multiple comparisons.